bedrocksystems/BRiCk/doc/sphinx/machine.rst

 This characterization makes it possible (and even natural) to escape the abstract machine in limited circumstances and interact at a lower-level of abstraction.
 For example, a viable model of inline assembly is to borrow resources from the abstract machine, run the assembly, and then return the underlying resources back to the abstract machine.

+..
+QUESTION: This content is duplicated; should it live here or in the `object_layout.rst`?

 Low-level Object Layout
 ========================